 - All majors will complete at least one THP 123 unit in costumes. - All majors will complete one THP 133 in lighting. - THP courses may be repeated. - Crew work required for classes/coursework does not count towards practicum credit. - Work-study hours do not count towards practicum credit. - Completion of THP 115/125 and 116/126 counts as two and three practicum units respectively because of the extraordinary amount of time required of the student.
-All other THP courses count as one practicum unit each. - THP requirements for transfer students are explained under "Transfer Students," above.
-Theater Practicum Courses-Areas All Theater Arts majors in all three concentrations are required to complete 10 practicum units (THP) from the three established areas below.
+All other THP courses count as one practicum unit each. - THP requirements for transfer students are explained under "Transfer Students" above.
+Theater Practicum Courses-Areas All Theater Arts majors in all three concentrations are required to complete ten practicum units (THP) from the three established areas below.
 Area 1: Performance Each major will complete between one and five THPs from the performance area.
 THP 111/121/131/141/151 - Theater Practicum: Acting/Performance Students who complete participation as an actor in one midterm and one final student directing project for THR 366 may be given one THP 151 credit.
 Area 2: Production Each major will complete between four and eight THPs from the production area.
 THP 112/122/132 - Theater Practicum: House Management THP 113 - Theater Practicum: Sets THP 123 - Theater Practicum: Costumes THP 133 - Theater Practicum: Lights THP 114/124/134 - Theater Practicum: Running Crew THP 115/125/135 - Theater Practicum: Stage Management-small project THP 116/126/136 - Theater Practicum: Stage Management-large project Area 3: Artistic/Production Management Each major will complete one THP from this area.
-THP 117/127/137 - Theater Practicum: Artistic Assistance Women's Studies The Women's Studies program provides students with the opportunity to examine critically women's contributions and experiences in various historical and cultural contexts.
-This is an inter-college program with course offerings at Augsburg College, Hamline University, St. Catherine University, and the University of St. Thomas.
-Courses are drawn from many disciplines and combine theoretical, practical, and research components that focus not only on gender, but also acknowledge that race, class, and sexual identity are crucial aspects of women's experiences.
-The Women's Studies program offers both a major and a minor, and provides students with academic preparation for careers in human services, education, and social work as well as graduate study.
-Faculty Adriane Brown (director), Kristin M. Anderson, Janelle Bussert, Kristin Chamberlain, Sarah Combellick-Bidney, Cass Dalglish, Ankita Deka, Jacqueline deVries, Grace B. Dyrud, Darcey Engen, Nancy Fischer, Doug Green, Milda Hedblom, Sophia Jacobsen, Michael Lansing, Barbara Lehmann, Lynne Lorenzen, Mary Lowe, Ann Lutterman-Aguilar, M. Elise Marubbio, Kathleen McBride, Sarah Myers, Norma Noonan, Pary Pezechkian-Weinberg, Timothy Pippert, Beverly J. Stratton, Kathryn Swanson, James Vela-McConnell, Mzenga Wanyama Degree and Major Requirements Major Ten courses that must include:
+THP 117/127/137 - Theater Practicum: Artistic Assistance Urban Studies Urban Studies is the study of cities as social, political, economic, and cultural entities.
+Urban Studies brings many different perspectives to the study of urban life.
+It is an interdisciplinary major where students use the tools of sociology, political science, history, environmental studies, art and architecture to understand metropolitan areas in terms of complex relationships that contribute to opportunities and challenges.
+The major is designed with experiences that utilize the city as our classroom, demonstrating the interplay of theory, policy, and lived experience.
+Coursework often includes walking tours, field trips, and field research.
+Augsburg College's Urban Studies program emphasizes the theme of planning urban and suburban areas to be more environmentally sustainable and promotes the health and civic engagement of citizens.
+The Urban Studies major helps prepare students for careers and graduate work in community organizing, urban planning, public administration, environmental advocacy and sustainability planning, government service, social welfare and non-profit work, and architecture.
+All students participate in internships that reflect their career interests as part of their experience.
+Many students who major in Urban Studies double-major in related disciplines such as Environmental Studies, Political Science or Sociology.
+If you're interested in double-majoring, please consult the director of Urban Studies about how to best plan your academic schedule to accommodate both majors.
+Urban Studies Faculty: